Economic Community of West African States Monitoring Group: Later deployments

-In 2001, ECOWAS planned to deploy 1,700 men along the Guinea–Liberia border to stop guerrilla infiltration by fighters opposed to the new post-1998 election government.
-However, fighting between Charles Taylor's new government and the new LURD rebel movement, plus a lack of funding, meant no force was actually ever deployed.
+In 2001, ECOWAS planned to deploy 1,700 men along the Guinea–Liberia border to stop guerrilla infiltration by fighters opposed to the post-1997 Liberian government.
+However, fighting between Taylor's government and the new LURD rebel movement, combined with a lack of funding, meant that no force was deployed.

-In 2003 ECOWAS, under pressure from the United States, launched a similar mission named ECOMIL to halt the occupation of Monrovia by rebel forces as peace efforts were ongoing, during the Second Liberian Civil War.
-Always intended as an interim force, it was quickly succeeded by the United Nations mission UNMIL.
+In 2003, ECOWAS, under pressure from the United States, launched a similar mission named ECOMIL to halt the occupation of Monrovia by rebel forces while peace efforts were ongoing during the Second Liberian Civil War.
+Always intended as an interim force, it was quickly succeeded by the United Nations Mission in Liberia.

 ECOMOG Commanders

 Below is a chronological list of ECOMOG commanders: